Your Dublin Travel Guide – Amazing things to see and do

 Standard admission is currently €10 but there are deals for senior citizens and families packages are also available.

 Hidden Gems in Dublin – Dublin Travel Guide

 While the bigger attractions are always a hit, Dublin is also filled with hidden gems and treasures that not many people will know about.
-I’m here to share with you less -known attractions that you visit on a trip to Dublin.
+I’m here to share with you lesser known attractions that you should visit on a trip to Dublin.

 The Leprechaun Museum

 Ok, this might sound like a stereotypical Irish attraction to have but this is one of those funs attractions in the city you’ll want to visit.
 It’s the only museum in the world that’s dedicated to leprechauns and folklore.
-As much as it is fun its also a pretty interesting place where you will learn about the history of Leprechauns history and Irish cultural identity.
+As much fun as it is, it’s also a pretty interesting place where you will learn about the history of Leprechauns and Irish cultural identity.